-The 23,879-square-metre Dirk Bouts building provides office space for 640 (800) people working in (coming from) twenty-six different departments of the Flemish administration and it is built over a 158-car underground garage.
-The new administrative centre is a model of sustainability and incorporates many energy-saving technologies, including free-cooling and geothermal wells that dramatically reduce the need for cooling and heating during summer and winter.
-When completed in 2010, the Dirk Bouts building was the first office building to achieve a 4-star certificate from the Flemish government for meeting the highest performance standards elaborated in the Technical Requirements for Office Buildings handbook.
+The new administrative centre is a model of sustainability and incorporates many energy-saving technologies, including free-cooling and geothermal wells that significantly reduce the need for cooling and heating during summer and winter.
+When completed in 2010, it was the first office building to achieve a 4-star (maximum) certificate from the Flemish government for meeting the highest performance standards elaborated in the Technical Requirements for Office Buildings handbook.